tttmmmyyyy/fixlang/Document.md

 An expression `eval {expression_0}; {expression_1}` evaluates both of `{expression_0}` and `{expression_1}`, and returns value of `{expression_1}`.

 Since Fix is functional, only evaluating an expression and ignoring the result has no effect in most cases.
-Typical use-cases of `eval` are as follows:
+Typical use-cases of `eval` are to call functions which return `()` to get side-effects.

 - Calling functions in `Debug` module, such as `assert : Lazy String -> Bool -> ()` or `debug_println : String -> ()`.
+- Calling C functions by CALL_C.
 - Sequentially calling I/O functions.

 Example: